elvybean/module-test/README.md

 # module-test
-python repository created to teach myself thebasics of creating and importing local python packages
+python repository created to teach myself the basics of creating and importing local python packages